rupl/drush_make_generator/README.txt

-INSTALLATION
+INSTALLATION / SETUP
 --------------------------------------------------
 1) Import drushmake_gen.sql into a database.
-2) Check the beginning of _lib.php for all config, including connection string and so forth
+2) Check the beginning of _lib.php for all config, including connection string, path to drush, and a couple trivial options

 3) Install each version of drupal that you want to generate makefiles for;
    The scripts expect them to live in the top directory at /d6, /d7, etc.

-4) I loaded 200 modules up, you may want more.
+4) I loaded 100 modules up, you may want more.
    I got all the data from this URL: http://drupal.org/project/usage
-5) Run update.php once you're satisfied with your contrib list;
+5) Run /update.php once you're satisfied with your contrib list;
+   It will fetch the current version for all your modules and get the site to produce accurate makefiles.